flipperdevices/flipperzero-firmware/README.md

 utf8.
 To be standard-compliant, that basically means you can only use Latin letters, numbers, and symbols.

+Multi-line messages will always be in binary mode, since the other modes cannot encode a newline character.

 A qrcode in binary mode can encode ~60% less data than numeric mode, and ~30% less than alpha-numeric.

-#### Kanji Mode
+#### Kanji Mode (QRMode: K)
 This mode is unsupported, so I won't go into detail.
 A limitation of the underlying qrcode library that I'm using, unfortunately.
 If there's interest, perhaps I'll hack in support sometime.

+### QRVersion
+A qrcode's version specifies how "big" it is.
+Higher versions contain more "modules" (ie, the "pixels" that make up qrcodes) and, thus, can encode more data.
+A version 1 qrcode contains 21x21 modules, whereas a version 11 code (the largest the Flipper Zero can display) contains 61x61 modules.
+The modules of a version 1 code will be 3x3 pixels on the Flipper Zero screen; version 2 and 3 qrcodes will each have 2x2 pixel modules; and version 4 through 11 qrcodes will have single pixel modules.

+If unspecified in the `.qrcode` file, the app will automatically select the lowest version that can contain all of the message content, given the mode selected in the previous step.

+### QRECC
+A qrcode's ECC level determines the qrcode's resilience to "damage".
+In the case of the Flipper Zero, "damage" might be a dirty screen, dead pixels, or even screen glare.
+Higher ECC modes are more resilient, but can contain less data.
+The ECC modes are Low, Medium, Quartile, and High and can be specified in the `.qrcode` file using the first letter (L, M, Q, and H).

+qrcode readers may have an easier time reading qrcodes with higher ECC levels, so, if unspecified in the `.qrcode` file, the app will select the highest ECC level that can contain all of the message content, given the qrcode mode and version selected in the previous steps.

 ## Using the App
 The app is fairly straightforward.
 When it first starts, the file browser will automatically open to the `qrcodes` directory and display any `.qrcode` files.
 Select one using the arrow keys and the center button.
 The qrcode will display.
-If you push the right arrow, some stats will display: the qrcode "Version" - which corresponds to how big it is; the ECC level - which determines the qrcode's resilience to damage, such as a dirty screen (Low, Medium, Quartile, and High); and the qrcode Mode (Numeric, Alpha-Numeric, Binary, or Kanji).
+If you push the right arrow, some stats will display: the qrcode "Version"; the ECC level; and the qrcode Mode (Numeric, Alpha-Numeric, Binary, or Kanji).

 While viewing the stats, you can select Version or ECC using the up and down arrows and the center button.
 You can then increase or decrease the Version or